OhFruits/Minecraft-Sensitivity-Calculator/README.md

 # 🖱️ Minecraft Sensitivity Calculator
 A clean and accurate Minecraft sensitivity calculator that helps you convert your DPI and Windows pointer speed into an optimized game sensitivity.
 Built from TailwindCSS and other AI tools.
-It features a modern UI with clean color palate
+It features a modern UI with clean color palatte

 ## 🔍 Overview